BernardoBermud/DistributedFileSystem/README.md

     You can run multiple datanode servers as long as they all have different port numbers, keep in mind that, once the metadata has registered them, they must be running for the dfs to work correctly.
 If you want to use a different amout of datanodes, you must remove the database "dfs.db" and repeat step 1.
+Make sure that the datanode always runs in the same data path, otherwise this may cause issues when retrieving files in the dfs.

-Given these conditions, the distributed file system should be ready to recieve and send commands to and from clients
+Given these conditions, the distributed file system should be ready to recieve and send commands to and from clients.
+If you want to delete the files in the dfs, you must remove "dfs.db" and repeat step 1, keep in mind that you still need to remove manually the files were data blocks are stored.

 ## Copy client